Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ---

+**<span style="color:orange">If you installed Nightscout on Google Cloud before November 16,2022,</span>** please use "Update scripts" from the main menu twice to update.

+---

 Please provide [feedback](https://github.com/NightscoutFoundation/xDrip/discussions).
 If you want to use this while still using Heroku, set this up, and add the link to your xDrip Nightscout upload URL, separated by a space from your Heroku link.
 Now, xDrip will continue to upload to your Heroku.
 But, also upload to your Google Cloud Nightscout.